James-Dyer/cse108-final/database.md

 ### steps
 What: Stores the ordered list of instructional steps generated for an assignment.
-Created when: Generated after the assignment is created and analyzed (summary + concept extraction).
+Created when: Generated after the assignment is created and analyzed (summary + learning objective extraction).
 The system produces a list of steps, which are then persisted.
 Owned by: Each step belongs to exactly one assignment.

 Columns (MVP):